cpolzer/jQDrawBootstrapGrid/README.md

 A simple jQuery plugin that draws grid columns to a twitter bootstrap layout.
 Working better with non fluid layouts (container-fluid, row fluid).

-Note: By default it automatically adds a "show/hide grid" button and start in hidden mode.
+Note: By default it automatically adds a "show/hide grid" button and start in hidden mode and a key listener on the key 'l' (a small L that is).

 Requirements
 ------------